abrarbinrofique/NorMad-Frontend/README.md

 ![cover](https://github.com/abrarbinrofique/NorMad-Bakend/blob/main/nor.png)

 NorMad is a travel-sharing platform that enables users to book and share travel plans.
-Below is a description of the key features and how the travel sharing mechanism works.
+Below is a description of the key features, technologies used, and how the travel sharing mechanism works.

 ---

 ## Features

 - **User Authentication**: Users can sign up, log in, and manage their profiles.
 - **Travel Booking**: Users can browse available tours and book their desired travel events.
 - **Travel Sharing with Friends**:
   - Users can create travel plans and share them with friends.